SenorKarlos/PGTools2/docs/source/install-pgpool.rst

    As soon as an account is shadow banned, PGPool will no longer allow that account to be active and will remove it from the pool.
 This means that you don't need to manually add accounts every few days for scanning.
-You simply load in a large amount into the database and let it run until all the accounts are banned.
+You simply load a large quantity of accounts into the database and let it run until all the accounts are banned.

    You can see a detailed output of pgpool by hitting the `enter key` while running pgpool.
 It looks something like
    this: